steven-noble/ui-scripts/README.md

 -   Create a pages folder if none exists to prevent an error
 -   Create a hooks folder if none exists to prevent an error
 -   Tidy the readme with an arguments list
+-   Allow custom templates to override defaults for specific project requirements